KSP-KOS/KOS/doc/source/general/telnet.rst

 In order to allow your kOS telnet server to take connections from other computers, you will typically need to do one of two things:

-Either turn off the CONFIG:LOOPBACK option in your kOS install and then restart your telnet server (turn it off and on again using the button on the control panel), or (much better), set up a remote ssh tunnel that will map from your current machine's loopback address on the port number of your server to
+Either set the CONFIG:IPADDRESS option to the address of your computer and then restart your telnet server (turn it off and on again using the button on the control panel), or (much better), set up a remote ssh tunnel that will map from your current machine's loopback address on the port number of your server to